Navy10021/Korea_Export_Prediction_App/README.md

 # Korea Export Volume Prediction Using Artificial Intelligence models

 This project aims to build a high-performance prediction model in the field of export by applying ML/DL models.
-We propose "AI-Korea export prediction", a light and fast export volume forecaster which is useful in real-life applications.
-This model predicts the direction of 'long-term' and 'short-term(Next month)' Korea export volume and can be used to determine the user decision making.
+We propose "AI-Korea Export Prediction", a light and fast export volume forecaster which is useful in real-life applications.
+This model predicts the direction of 'long-term(Signal)' and 'short-term(Next month)' Korea export volume and can be used to determine the user decision making.

 ## 1. About App